 Creating Monotype and Monoprint work is an exciting way to explore image development.
 In art school, my focus was painting and printmaking - and doing Monotype/Monoprint work encompasses both and combines them together.

-While I do have to start with "something," often it begins with selecting the paper or other surface, having a sense of the materials I want to use to start the piece, and then developing a relationship with the surface and the work specifically.
+While I do have to start with "something," often it begins with selecting the paper or other surface; having a sense of the materials I want to use to start the piece and then developing a relationship with the surface and the work specifically.
 A theme or concept is often not the place I start.
-Frequently its part of the process and evolves as it goes along and as I see the transformations that take place as the work progresses.
-Among the materials I am inspired to work with are a solid plate of some kind, gelatin plate (home made, usually, and having a very limited "physical life-span," stencils on a variety of materials, linoleum block cut, wood block/woodcut, and more.
+Frequently this part of the process evolves during the process as I see the transformations that take place as the work progresses.
+Among the materials I am inspired to work with are a solid plate of some kind, among which are gelatin plate (home made, usually, and having a very limited "physical life-span," stencils on a variety of materials, linoleum block cut, wood block/woodcut, and more.

 As with my methods of working in other media, it's an emerging process.
 I like to think of the processes of Montotype, Monoprint, and even Mixed Media as generational.
 For example, typically a Monotype will begin with an original, physical print of some sort, using material like oil-sticks or soy-based ink, and possibly develop from there, including physical media like pastels, colored pencil and more - and even occasionally digital inclusion.
 Inspiration continues with the process.